MicrosoftDocs/microsoft-365-community/Community/microsoft365-maturity-model--people-and-communities-competency.md

 #### 300 Process

-- Processes may not be systemically or repeatedly used to the extent needed for their users to become fully competent in which community they should share information forming gaps in adoption and consistency.
-- People profiles have additional information populated for skills, expertise, and past projects which can maintained by each individual.
-- People begin using search to identify subject matter experts in the organization instead of emailing multiple people across the organization because they can find better results with people profiles.
+##### 300 Profile Management

 - Processes exist to create and populate staff profiles in appropriate systems in response to trigger events (new starter, role change, leaver).
 Compliance with maintaining profiles is a matter for line management.
 - Staff have the ability to update elements of their profile and request updates to other attributes.
+- People profiles have additional information populated for skills, expertise, and past projects which can be maintained by each individual.
 - Custom profile fields support subject matter expertise identification and other attributes important to the organization.
 - Photos are updated from a central source.
 - Profile information is sometimes used as a data source and integrated within systems and processes.
 It becomes possible to automate organization charts; attempts are made to resolve the inconsistencies this reveals.
 - Local directories are in the process of being eliminated.

+##### 300 Communities & Groups

+- Commonality across teams starts to drive where communities are created and set up.
+Microsoft Teams or Viva Engage Communities are created based on the type of work people are doing rather than a one-size-fits-all approach.
+- Community spaces connect a targeted set of users.
+The purpose and etiquette of community spaces is defined.
 - Staff know how to identify groups, distribution lists and other groupings for communication and engagement.
+- Processes may not be systemically or repeatedly used to the extent needed for their users to become fully competent in which community they should share information, forming gaps in adoption and consistency.

+##### 300 Expertise Discovery

+- People begin using search to identify subject matter experts in the organization instead of emailing multiple people across the organization because they can find better results with people profiles.

 #### 300 Impacts

+At this level you can expect the following:

-End users begin to see the ROI for completing their profiles as they can more easily identify who-does-what across the organization.
-Working teams and employee interest groups experience an increase in engagement and productivity as they connect in communication channels specific to their goals.
-In order to solve problems in daily work, employees frequently reach across organizational boundaries based on content ownership, and subject matter expertise they recognize as useful.
+- End users begin to see the ROI for completing their profiles as they can more easily identify who-does-what across the organization.
+- Working teams and employee interest groups experience an increase in engagement and productivity as they connect in communication channels specific to their goals.
+- In order to solve problems in daily work, employees frequently reach across organizational boundaries based on content ownership and subject matter expertise they recognize as useful.
-Staff retention levels increase as the sense of purpose and belonging is stronger between the users, organisation and one another.
+- Staff retention levels increase as the sense of purpose and belonging is stronger between the users, organisation and one another.
 People feel like they are valued and this helps them stay connected and continue to support their colleagues.

 ### Level 400 - Predictable

 **[Predictable level](microsoft365-maturity-model--intro.md#level-400---predictable)** characteristics include:

+#### 400 User Experience

+- Users rely on different communication channels to stay informed for their day-to-day work as well as for special interest areas that contribute to company culture.
+- Communities and their members are easily discoverable through search.
+End users begin following the groups and communities which match their interests, even if not directly aligned with their work.
+- Dynamic organization charts are available based on up-to-date data about each employee, eliminating the need for manually created charts.
+- Communication in separate communities is fluid and largely frictionless, allowing easy access to inner loops and outer loops when useful.

 #### 400 Culture